loguee/dotfiles/README.md

-# i3-configs
+# Dotfiles
-Default configuration files for i3-gaps
+Default configuration files for i3-gaps and bash

 Dependencies: